The Importance of Presentation Skills in the Workplace

 • At interviews, as the interviewer or interviewee

-• At meetings, face to face or in a conference call
+• At meetings, face-to-face or in a conference call

 • In networking functions, meeting new people or knowing those you already know.